twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-10-penetration-of-the-five-dhamma%zh.rst

 On sensuality (kāma): In the beginning, Sayadaw talked about the practice of Ven.
 Anuruddha who had conceit (māna), over effort (viriya) and worry which were intruding in his practice.
 Later he was corrected by Ven.
 Sāriputta and became an arahant.
 Sayadaw reminds his disciples to be careful in their practice and have equanimity in all situations.

 Conceit (māna) is greed (lobha) (Sayadaw told the story of Anuruddha).
 Māna, over viriya and worry were intruding in his practice, that without development.
 He had success in samatha practice but not in the practice of insight.
 So the three-hindrances for the realization of Path and Fruit are māna, restlessness (uddhacca) and worry.
 Hinder for the lower level of knowledge to higher level of knowledge.
 If you don't have the realization, one of them is hindering of it.
 Observe with right attitude whatever arising during the practice.
 Don't let the worry "why I don't have it yet?" coming in.
 You might ask how to do it.
-Just observe in accordance with the Dhamma (Dhammānu – dhammappatti)!
+Just observe in accordance with the Dhamma (dhammānu-dhammappaṭipatti)!
 Simply contemplate as it is.
 Before it shows its nature and observes from behind.
 Don't let other phenomena come in and mix-up with it.
 Regarding to viriya, in the 4-supreme efforts, there nothing is excessive and only equilibrium.
 Just observe what the Dhamma shows you and it will not take long and realize it.

 (1) To know sensuality (2) To know the cause (3) To know the diversity (4) To know the result (5) To know the cessation (6) To know the way of practice.